GRAVITATION

 Note: to avoid any confusion, the writing simplification \(c=G=1\) is not used in the present document and all equations are written explicitly.

-The elementary displacement of the photon is a like-light vector and its scalar product is zero,1 (hence the name « null geodesics » for the photon trajectories).
+An elementary displacement of the photon is a light-like vector and its scalar product is zero,1 (hence the name « null geodesics » for the photon trajectories).

 \(ds^2=-\left(1-\frac{2GM}{c^2\Sigma}\right)c^2dt^2-\frac{4GMar\sin^2{\theta}}{c^2\Sigma}cdtd\varphi+\frac{\Sigma}{\Delta}dr^2+\Sigma d\theta^2\)